Linear Regression with Centrality Measures: Empirical Demonstration

-where $Y_i$ is variance in food expenditure and $C^{(d)}_i$ is a centrality measure.
-The above regression could be preferred to the authors' specification if we are unsure about the covariates that reflect social assistance.
-For example, it might be a household's stock of savings that co-move with the decision to lend to their friends, rather than their own consumption.
-We might also be interested in more complex patterns of assistance, which could be summarized in an appropriate centrality measure, but which might not be tractable with covariates.
+Centrality regression could be preferable to the authors' specification.
+This might be the case if we do not know which covariates best capture the channels through which social insurance operates.
+For example, it might be a household's stock of savings that co-moves with the decision to lend to their friends, rather than their own consumption.
+However, in either case, we might expect households that are more central in an appropriate sense to benefit from more risk-sharing.
+Centrality regressions may also capture more complex patterns of assistance.
+For example, there might be a second-order form of social insurance in which friends receive support after lending to a household with illness.
+Such activity could be captured by an appropriate centrality measure, but might be less tractable to model explicitly.

-The above regression requires information on network of social insurance, in which each entry $A_{ij}$ records the probability $i$ lends money to $j$ over the survey period.
-We can consider obtaining proxies for this network using one of the following: \begin{itemize} \item[] \textbf{Unilateral Social (US)}. $\hat{A}_{ij} = 1$ if either $i$ or $j$ names the other household as a party that they could depend on or which depends on them for help. \item[] \textbf{Bilateral Social (BS)}. $\hat{A}_{ij} = 1$ only if both $i$ and $j$ names the other household as a party that they could depend on or which depends on them for help. \item[] \textbf{Unilateral Financial (UF)}. $\hat{A}_{ij} = 1$ if either $i$ or $j$ lends money to the other at least once over the survey period. \end{itemize} The authors study US and BS.
-We also consider UF since self-reported loan data is available.
-The networks are plotted in Figure \ref{fig:nyakatoke_networkscombined} and the degree distributions are described in Table \ref{tab:nyakatoke_deg_dist}.
-In a village with $ n = 120$ households, mean degree in all three networks are less than $11$.
-We might therefore be concerned that $np_n \prec \sqrt{n}$.
-By construction, US is much less dense than BS.
-Due to the availability of five panels, UF is denser than the other two.
+The above regression requires information on the network of social insurance.
+We might think of this as the matrix $A$, where each entry $A_{ij}$ records the propensity or probability that $i$ lends money to $j$, or vice versa, over the survey period.
+Following the authors, we consider the use of the following proxy networks: \begin{itemize} \item[] \textbf{Unilateral Social (US):}. $\hat{A}_{ij} = 1$ if either $i$ or $j$ names the other household as a party that they could depend on or who depends on them for help. \item[] \textbf{Bilateral Social (BS):} $\hat{A}_{ij} = 1$ only if both $i$ and $j$ name the other household as a party that they could depend on or who depends on them for help. \item[] \textbf{Unilateral Financial (UF):} $\hat{A}_{ij} = 1$ if either $i$ or $j$ has lent money to the other over the survey period. \end{itemize} The networks are plotted in Figure \ref{fig:nyakatoke_networkscombined} and the degree distributions are described in Table \ref{tab:nyakatoke_deg_dist}.
+UF is the densest network, with a mean degree of 16, followed by US with a mean degree of 8.
+By construction, BS is extremely sparse, with a mean degree of 2.